Holographic fluids: a thermodynamic road to quantum physics: Field or particle: superfluids and quantum mechanics

 \subsection{Wave function representation}

-The hydrodynamic, the Bohmian and the pilot-wave formulations of quantum mechanics are derived starting from the field equations of the quantum theory, from the Schrödinger, Klein-Gordon, Dirac equations \cite{Mad26a,Tak57a} and also from field equations of quantum field theory, see \cite{JacEta04a}.
-We have shown in the introduction on the example of the Schrödinger equation that the connection is based on the transformation of the variables by an appropriate version of the Madelung transformation: \eqn{Mad0_traf}{ \Psi = R e^{i\frac{S}{S_0}} }
+Starting from the field equations of quantum theory \cite{Mad26a,Tak57a}, the hydrodynamic, Bohmian, and pilot-wave formulations of quantum mechanics are derived from the Schrödinger, Klein--Gordon, and Dirac equations and also from field equations of quantum field theory \cite{JacEta04a}.
+For the example of the Schrödinger equation given in the introduction, the connection of quantum and fluid forms is based on the transformation of the variables by an appropriate version of the Madelung transformation: \eqn{Mad0_traf}{ \Psi = R e^{i\frac{S}{S_0}}, }

-Here $\rho = R^2$ is the probability density of the particle in a given position, and $S$ is the velocity potential, $\pmb{v} = \nabla S$.
-Then, substituting the amplitude-phase representation of the wave function into the quantum field equations: the imaginary part of the quantum dynamics results in the conservation of probability density, the continuity equation \re{conm_eqn} and the real part gives the Bernoulli equation of the energy balance of a potential flow, with conserved vorticity.
-Therefore the four-component classical field of $\rho,\pmb{v}$ can be represented by two scalar fields and the well-known complex field equations.
-Starting from the quantum side, the continuum equations appear as mere "interpretations", and hydrodynamics is an "analogy" because the Bohm potential or the quantum pressure is very special, and several aspects of the hydrodynamic form, e.g. the viscosity are apparently not physical.
-Also, if recognised, the classical holographic property looks ad hoc and special.
+where $\rho = R^2$ is the probability density of the particle in a given position, and $S$ is the velocity potential ($\pmb{v} = \nabla S$).
+Substituting the amplitude--phase representation of the wave function, the formula \re{Mad0_traf}, into the quantum field evolution equations one can interpret the imaginary and the real parts separately.
+The imaginary part results in the conservation of probability density, the continuity equation [Eq.~\re{conm_eqn}] and the real part gives the Bernoulli equation of the energy balance of a potential flow, with conserved vorticity.
+Therefore, the four-component classical field of $\rho,\pmb{v}$ can be represented by two scalar fields and the two scalar fields can be united into the well-known complex field equations.

+Starting from the quantum side, the continuum equations appear as mere ``interpretations,'' and hydrodynamics is an ``analogy'' because the Bohm potential or the quantum pressure define a very special fluid, and several aspects of the hydrodynamic form (e.g., the viscosity) are apparently not physical.
+In addition, if recognized, the classical holographic property looks \emph{ad hoc} and special.